 Please note that our Saturday delivery service is not available for live foods.

 To ensure they reach you in excellent condition, our Mealworms are packed in 100g tubs or 500g paper sacks.
-So, if you order 200g, you will receive 2 x 100g tubs and if you order the 1kg you shall be sent 2 x 500g paper sacks; and so on.
+As we have always supplied the bigger pack sizes in multible sacks of 500g, we now offer a a multi-buy price on our 100g tubs and 500g sacks.
 Your mealworms can be kept for several weeks under the right conditions.

 100g tubs: Mealworms delivered in plastic tubs can be stored in the tubs they are delivered in when following the care instructions below.

 Note: we add bran to these tubs.
 Although bran is food for mealworms, it is added purely to soak up any moisture from condensation which may form.